Divergent space

 1:1 youth work support sessions

-There is also available 1:1 youth work support sessions, for young people or families who would benefit or are facing particular challenges.
+I also provide 1:1 youth work support sessions, for young people or families who would benefit or are facing particular challenges.

-Future dates and times, and ways to book will be available soon.
-In the meantime, please fill in the interest expression of interest form in by clicking the link below and we will email you information about Divergent space when available:
+Future dates and times for all sessions, and ways to book will be available soon.
+In the meantime, please fill in the expression of interest form in by clicking the link below and I will email you more information about Divergent space when bookings are open: